 The Boy Who Became a Dragon: A Bruce Lee Story by Jim Di Bartolo

 You don’t have to love martial arts to enjoy this engaging biography about the martial artist and movie star legend Bruce Lee.
-From his birth in San Francisco to life in Hong Kong during and after Japanese occupation, then his move back to the U.S., you’ll meet a troubled kid who gets into lots of trouble yet even as a child, manages to work as an actor like his father.
-He experiences racism for having mixed race heritage and a dad who worked for the hated Japanese so Bruce leaves his home in Hong Kong for the U.S..
+From his birth in San Francisco to life in Hong Kong during and after the Japanese occupation, then his move back to the U.S., you’ll meet a troubled kid who gets into lots of trouble yet even as a child, manages to work as an actor like his father.
+He experiences racism for having mixed-race heritage and a dad who worked for the hated Japanese so Bruce leaves his home in Hong Kong for the U.S..
 There, he’s a more settled man who opens up several martial artist studios, falls in love, and becomes a movie star.
 Lee’s life is fascinating and the author does a great job with all the historical references.